All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Reddit (r/tirzepatide, r/Mounjaro, r/GLP1_Drugs)

 Reddit communities are the richest source of detailed, unfiltered patient experiences.
 Users frequently post weekly weigh-in updates, side effect logs, before/after photos with context, and honest discussions about challenges.
 The anonymous format encourages candor.
-However, Reddit skews younger and more tech-savvy, so the community may not fully represent older patient demographics.
+But Reddit skews younger and more tech-savvy, so the community may not fully represent older patient demographics.
 Sort by "top" posts to find the most helpful content.

 Trustpilot